Glenn Holt: Minnesota Vikings

 Holt was signed by the Minnesota Vikings on March 18, 2009.
 He was waived on August 27.

 Detroit Lions

 Holt was claimed off waivers by the Detroit Lions on August 28, 2009.
 He was waived on September 2.

-UFL
+California Redwoods

 On October 12, Holt signed with the California Redwoods of the UFL.

 Legal issues

-In January 2020, Holt was working as Antonio Brown's trainer and involved in an altercation with a delivery driver.
+In January 2020, Holt was working as Antonio Brown's trainer and was involved in an altercation with a delivery driver.
 Holt was arrested and charged with burglary and battery.